Love-082/WebSecurityDemo/README.md

 - Do **not** submit a zip file.
 - Do **not** submit a fork of this repository.
-- Visual styling is not graded — focus on **security implementation**.
+- Visual styling is not graded, focus on **security implementation**.

 ---